voxel51/eta/docs/modules_dev_guide.md

             "output_path": "/path/to/output.mp4"
         }
     ],
-    "parameters": {}
+    "parameters": {
+        "param1": [1, 2, 3]
     }
+}
 ```

-Note that the `parameter` field is omitted from the `parameters` spec, which
+Note that `param2` was omitted from the `parameters` spec, which is allowed
-is allowed since a default value was specified in the `ParametersConfig` class.
+because it has a default value in the `ParametersConfig` class.
+The top-level
-The top-level `base` field is also omitted entirely, which is allowed since
+`base` field is also omitted entirely, which is allowed since the
-the `eta.core.module.BaseModuleConfig` class supports a default value for it.
+`eta.core.module.BaseModuleConfig` class supports a default value for it.

 To load the configuration file into an `ExampleModuleConfig` instance,
 simply do: